BROADSoftware/HADeploy/docsite/docs/plugins_reference/ranger/ranger_relay.md

 # ranger_relay

 ## Synopsis

-All Apache Ranger command will be performed using Ranger HTTP/REST API.
+All Apache Ranger commands will be performed using Ranger HTTP/REST API.
 This definition will provide informations for HADeploy to use this interface.

 There should be only one entry of this type in the HADeploy definition file.